ConservationInternational/trends.earth/docs/source/for_users/features/unccdreporting.rst

 Productivity Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The Productivity Performance indicator measures local productivity relative to other similar vegetation types in similar land cover types or bioclimatic regions throughout the study area. |trends.earth| uses the unique combination of soil units (soil taxonomy units using USDA system provided by SoilGrids at 250m resolution) and land cover (full 37 land cover classes provided by ESA CCI at 300m resolution) to define this areas of analysis.
-The indicator is computed as follows:
+The Productivity Performance metric measures local productivity relative to other similar vegetation types in similar land cover types or bioclimatic regions throughout the study area. |trends.earth| uses the unique combination of soil units (soil taxonomy units using USDA system provided by SoilGrids at 250m resolution) and land cover (full 37 land cover classes provided by ESA CCI at 300m resolution) to define this areas of analysis.
+The Performance metric is computed as follows:

 1. Define the analysis period, and use the time series of NDVI to compute mean